VOLUNTEERS

 Qualified Swimming Officials

-The correct number of officials with the required level of qualifications are essential for a gala to run and meet licensing requirements.
+The correct number of officials with the required level of qualifications is essential for a gala to run and satisfy licensing requirements.
 If there is a shortage, meets can:

-One of our objectives at Brompton Swimming Club is the development and support of qualified and experienced "in-club" officials.
+One of our objectives at the club is the development and support of qualified and experienced "in-club" officials.
 Qualified officials are always in high demand and there are many perks that come with the job:

 There are two qualification entry levels of Swim England official training courses, Timekeeper and Judge Level 1: